Wooden Overcoats: Plot

 Stubborn undertaker Rudyard Funn runs Funn Funerals with the help of his asocial sister Antigone and their assistant Georgie Crusoe.
 Funn Funerals, which was previously owned by Rudyard and Antigone's parents, is the only funeral parlour in the village of Piffling Vale, which is located on a small, isolated English island; as such, despite Rudyard's unpopularity within the community, his business has remained successful due to the absence of available competition.

-This all changes with the arrival of dashing new undertaker Eric Chapman, who sets up his business across the square.
-Chapman immediately becomes popular with the citizens of Piffling Vale, and with his modern, joyful company instantly becoming more popular than the sober, traditional style of Funn Funerals, the work-obsessed siblings find their business threatened, setting off a bitter rivalry with Chapman in which Funn Funerals will do anything they must to ensure the business survives.
+The situation changes with the arrival of a new undertaker, Eric Chapman, who establishes a competing business in the town square.
+Chapman's approach proves popular among the residents of Piffling Vale and his company gains greater prominence than the more traditional Funn Funerals.
+As a result, the siblings face a decline in business, leading to a rivalry between the two firms as they attempt to maintain their position.

 Tensions progressively heighten as the feud spirals out of control, with Funn Funeral's increasingly over-the-top attempts to sabotage Chapman soon affecting the entire village.
 These unfolding events are narrated by Madeleine, a mouse that resides in Funn Funerals and is Rudyard's best friend.